SpektraSystems/Red-Hat-Modernize-Apps/lab3.md

 oc start-build -n ocpuser0XX-coolstore-dev coolstore --from-file=deployments/ROOT.war
 ~~~~

-Once it completes, verify that the production application has the new change (original black header) - ensure to do a hard refresh on your browser window to see the update:
+Once it completes, verify that the application in "Coolstore Monolith - Dev" has the new change (original black header) - ensure to do a hard refresh on your browser window to see the update:

 * Coolstore - Dev at